rarksy/MouseMacroCreator/README.md

 - Presses down a specified key on the keyboard
 Usage: `KeyDown <key>`
 > [!TIP]
+> All keys supported, if you find one that ISNT, report it so it can be fixed

 ## KeyUp
 - Releases a key previously pressed by `KeyDown`